September 13, 2019

 The panel recommends, for example, that some health services be moved out of the public sector; that physician fees be cut; that school boards be forced to reduce overhead while increasing resource sharing between schools; that post secondary institutions raise tuitions, develop commercialized programming, and/or have their future arbitrarily decided on financial grounds by government; that the government use legislation and fiat rather than good faith negotiation in dealing with its own employees, reduce capital spending, particularly on road and building maintenance, and, impose downward change on funding for Alberta municipalities.

-Nearly all of the recommendations in some way echo campaign rhetoric, none will produce long term spending reductions, and all will enrage and empower people opposed to the current conservative government.
+Nearly all of the recommendations in some way echo campaign rhetoric but, if acted on, none would produce long term spending reductions while all would predictably enrage and empower people opposed to the current conservative government.

 The panel to the contrary, the question for an Alberta policy maker who believes some program too expensive isn't what a roughly comparable program in some other province may cost, but whether and how to change what we do to lower our costs.
 Thus inter-provincial cost comparisons may reasonably be adduced to support the argument that Alberta's program spending needs to be reviewed and either justified or changed, but the sleight of logic and omission by which the writers transmogrify the comparisons into targets to be achieved by making budgetary cuts to the program delivery systems in place in Alberta is fundementally inappropriate.